ganbarodigital/ts-lib-value-objects/README.md

 }
 ```

-Honestly, I can't think of an example where you'd need to call it.
+Honestly, I can't think of an example of where you'd need to call it.
 It's there if you ever need it!

-### `Value.valueOf()`
+### Value.valueOf()

 Every value object comes with a `valueOf()` method: